How Do I Participate In The Catan National Championship Tournament Program?

 There are a number of different entry points to join into the Catan Championship Tournament community.
 These tournaments are called Qualifiers.
 These Qualifiers are hosted at either a convention or at a retail store.
 If you want to join a Qualifier, consult our handy listing to see what is still available near you on our map.
-You will need to contact the Qualifier Hosts directly to see how you can participate with them.
+You will need to contact the hosts directly to see how you can participate with them.

 Each of these qualifying tournaments allow for you to compete against the best players in your region, and ultimately to see who will make it to the Catan National Championship.

 The winner of each Catan National Qualifier will have special Catan-themed prizes and a guaranteed spot at the Catan National Championship in their country.
 At the National Championship, all Qualifier winners will face off against each other, to become the year’s Catan National Champion.
 Every two years, the National Champions are sent to the Catan World Championship tournament to represent their country.

 *Note* You must be 18+ years of age and a Citizen or Legal Resident of your respective countries to compete in any Catan National Championship event, even at the store/convention level.

 If you have already won a Qualifier, you may not play in any other Qualifiers.
 If you have won and play in another Qualifier, you will be banned from the Catan Tournament program.

 How Does A Catan National Championship Qualifier Work?

 As a player, you will be work your way through three groupings: the preliminaries, the semi-finals, and the finals for events with more than 24 players.
 If the Qualifier has less than 24, you compete in the preliminaries and the final.

 The first group in a Catan tournament is called the preliminaries.
 The preliminaries are a series of three separate games of Catan.
 The scores that you can earn from preliminaries determine if you will move to the semi-finals.